Ab initio study in the island of inversion within the two-major-shell valence space

-The neutron occupancies computed within the full \textit{sdfp} space for the ground states of $^{30}$Ne, $^{30-34}$Mg, and $^{34}$Si are summarized in Fig.~\ref{different nuclei levels}, illustrating the evolution of cross-shell \textit{mp-mh} excitation along the isotopic and isotonic chains.
+The neutron occupancies computed within the full \textit{sdfp} space for the ground states of $^{30}$Ne, $^{30-34}$Mg, and $^{34}$Si are summarized in Fig.~\ref{diff model}, illustrating the evolution of cross-shell \textit{mp-mh} excitations along the isotopic and isotonic chains.
 For $^{30-34}$Mg, we see a sudden jump in neutron occupancies of the \textit{fp} shell at $N=20$.
-It is consistent with the earlier phenomenological shell model studies~\cite{PhysRevC.60.054315,PhysRevC.90.014302}, the empirical analysis given by a three-level mixing model~\cite{PhysRevC.94.051303}, and the VS-IMSRG study within smaller valence spaces~\cite{PhysRevC.102.034320}.
+It is consistent with earlier phenomenological shell model studies~\cite{PhysRevC.60.054315,PhysRevC.90.014302}, the empirical analysis given by a three-level mixing model~\cite{PhysRevC.94.051303}, and the VS-IMSRG study within smaller valence spaces~\cite{PhysRevC.102.034320}.
 A further moderate increase in neutron occupancies of the \textit{fp} shell is presented for $^{34}$Mg.
-For $N=20$ isotones, about 2 neutrons are excited to the $fp$ shell in the ground state of $^{30}$Ne, which corresponds to the conventional picture of being a $2p-2h$ state.
+For $N=20$ isotones, about 2 neutrons are excited to the $fp$ shell in the ground state of $^{30}$Ne.
 In contrast, the ground state of $^{34}$Si is shown to be dominated by neutrons occupying the \textit{sd} shell, clearly indicating the persistence of the $N=20$ shell closure.
-We note that our calculation overpredicts the \textit{fp}-shell occupancies for $^{32,34}$Mg when compared to the conventional picture for $^{32}$Mg being basically a 2p-2h state, as suggested by phenomenological shell-model studies~\cite{FUKUNISHI1992279,PhysRevC.60.054315,PhysRevC.90.014302}.
-This may be attributed to the fact that dynamical correlations from particle-hole excitations are incorporated into the effective Hamiltonian by the VS-IMSRG evolution.
-Note that the semi-microscopic MBPT approach employed the EKK method~\cite{PhysRevC.95.021304} and the empirical three-level mixing model~\cite{PhysRevC.94.051303} also suggested the large probability of higher \textit{mp-mh} configurations in the $0_1^+$ state of $^{32}$Mg.
+We note that our calculation overpredicts the \textit{fp}-shell occupancies for $^{32,34}$Mg when compared to the conventional picture for $^{32}$Mg being basically a 2p-2h state, as suggested by phenomenological shell-model studies~\cite{PhysRevC.90.014302,PhysRevC.60.054315,FUKUNISHI1992279}.
+Note that the semi-microscopic MBPT approach using the EKK method~\cite{PhysRevC.95.021304} and the empirical three-level mixing model~\cite{PhysRevC.94.051303} also suggested a large probability of higher \textit{mp-mh} configurations in the $0_1^+$ state of $^{32}$Mg.
 Also, the occupation numbers are model-dependent, and so calculations employing different Hamiltonians need not agree on them.
 Therefore, no strong conclusions should be drawn here.